AntonSynytsia/MSPhysics/Overview.md

 ## Shapes
-* **Box** - A rectangular prism collision shape that has its width, height, and depth determined by a bounding box of group.
+* **Box** - A rectangular prism collision shape that has its width, height, and depth determined by the bounding box of a group.
-* **Sphere** - A spherical collision shape with a diameter determined by the width, height, or depth of a bounding box of a group, depending on which side is the longest.
+* **Sphere** - A spherical collision shape with width, height, or depth determined by the bounding box of a group.
 * **Cone** - A conical collision shape with diameter and height determined by a bounding box of a group.
-* **Cylinder** - A cylindrical collision shape with diameter and height determined by a bounding box of a group.
+* **Cylinder** - A cylindrical collision shape with diameter and height determined by the bounding box of a group.
 * **Chamfer Cylinder** - A cylindrical collision shape with rounded corners.
-  Dimensions are determined by bounding box of a group.
+  Dimensions are determined by the bounding box of a group.
 * **Capsule** - A stretched/compressed spherical collision shape.
-Dimensions are determined by a bounding box of a group.
+Dimensions are determined by the bounding box of a group.
 * **Convex Hull** - A convex collision shape calculated from all the faces in a group/component.
 * **Compound** - A compound collision with all sub-geometry and sub-groups considered as separate convex hulls.
-* **Compound from CD** - A compound collision calculated from a convex decomposition algorithm.
+* **Compound from CD** - A compound collision with convex hull calculated by a convex decomposition algorithm.
 * **Static Mesh** - A static tree collision derived from all faces of a group.
 * **Null** - A dynamic collision shape with no collision.
+Useful for linker bodies, such as the neck of a rag-doll.

 ## Shape Notes